paulmooreparks/Tortilla/README.md

 # The Maize Virtual CPU
 ## Implemented on the Tortilla Emulation Platform

-This project implements a virtual CPU (called "Maize") on a library that enables the creation of virtual CPUs (called "Tortilla").
+This project implements a 64-bit virtual CPU called "Maize" on a library that enables the creation of virtual CPUs (called "Tortilla").
-See the file [Maize.txt](https://github.com/paulmooreparks/Tortilla/blob/master/Maize.txt) for more details on the CPU assembly language and the system that runs on it.
+See the file [Maize.txt](https://github.com/paulmooreparks/Tortilla/blob/master/Maize.txt) for more details on the Maize CPU assembly language and the simple operating system that runs on it.

-The goal is to create a "BIOS" layer above the virtual devices, a simple OS, a subset of Unix/Linux system calls (interrupt $80), and finally an implementation of a C/C++ compiler (likely Clang or GCC) that will compile and link to Maize machine code.
+The near-term goal is to implement a set of devices to bridge from the virtual CPU environment to the host machine, create a "BIOS" layer above the virtual devices, implement a simple OS and a subset of Unix/Linux system calls (interrupt $80), and finally port a C/C++ compiler (likely Clang or GCC) that will generate Maize machine code.

 ## How To Use Maize